vmware/photon/DOCS-CONTRIBUTING.md

 Press Ctrl+C to stop
 ```

 If you want to simulate a full site generation, you can just run the `hugo` command.
-It will then render the entire site into the /public/ folder so you can go browse and open the local .html content directly.
+It will then render the entire site into the `/public/` folder so you can go browse and open the local .html content directly.
 This folder is ignored by the repo through the .gitignore file.

-## Submitting Changes

-At a high level, contributions go through the following workflow:

-- Clone or Fork and Pull vmware/photon
-- Make changes
-- Commit changes
-- Push changes to fork or origin
-- Pull Request the change
-  - Sign CLA if not already done
-- Request gets reviewed
-- Publish or suggest changes
-  - Subsequent commits can be made to the same PR to address any changes needed without having to close the PR and then open a new one.

-### CLA Bot
+## CLA Bot

 If you wish to contribute and you have not signed our Contributor License Agreement (CLA), our CLA-bot will take you through that process and then update the issue when you open a [Pull Request](https://help.github.com/articles/creating-a-pull-request).
 If you have questions about the CLA process, see our CLA [FAQ](https://cla.vmware.com/faq) or contact us through the GitHub issue tracker.

+## Wrapping up

+Using Hugo has helped us make our Docs a part of our CI process, which in turn enables us to make changes quickly while making the website itself almost disaster proof.

+## Help us make Contributing better!

+We're open to discussion on ways we can to make this process easier!
+Because we're only human, surely we've missed some detail in the workflow that the keen eyes of a new contributor would catch... so we encourage folks to [file issues](https://github.com/vmware/photon/issues/new?title=[DOCS-CONTRIBUTING]: ) if theres something missing in the documentation that would help you get started more easily.

+And if you made it all the way to the bottom here... you have my sincere thanks for wanting to help!